-Holsman Physical Therapy and Rehabilitation P.C. programs of Physical Therapy or occupational therapy are most effective when triggering has been present for less than four months.
+Holsman Physical Therapy and Wellness P.C. programs of Physical Therapy or occupational therapy are most effective when triggering has been present for less than four months.
 Our Physical Therapists may build a splint to hold and rest the inflamed area.
 We will have you do special exercises to encourage normal gliding of the tendon.
-Your Holsman Physical Therapy and Rehabilitation P.C.
+Your Holsman Physical Therapy and Wellness P.C.
 Physical Therapist will show you ways to change your activities to prevent triggering and to give the inflamed area a chance to heal.
 Our therapy sessions sometimes include iontophoresis, which uses a mild electrical current to push anti-inflammatory medicine to the sore area.
 This treatment is especially helpful for patients who can't tolerate injections.

 When triggering has been present for more than four months, nonsurgical treatment is usually short-lived.
 You may get some relief of symptoms with a cortisone injection.
 If you wear a splint, the nodule may shrink temporarily, but patients often end up needing surgery for this problem.

 You'll probably wear a fairly large padded bandage on your hand over the area after surgery until the stitches are removed.
 This is to provide gentle compression and reduce the bleeding and swelling that occurs immediately after surgery.
 The bandage can be removed fairly soon after surgery, aand is usually only required for the first 24 to 48 hours.
 When you begin your Physical Therapy after surgery, we'll begin with gentle range-of-motion exercises.